mic-pan/ageing_heart_oxphos/README.md

 - `PCrATPfit.jl` will generate Figure R of the Supplementary Material
 - `sensitivity.jl` will generate Table 4 in the Supplementary Material

-Note that all code needs to be run in `code` directory.
+Note that all code needs to be run in the `code` directory.

 ## Instructions for running code
 The code can be run either directly through Julia or by using a Docker container.
 Instructions are given for both approaches below.